-Several vascular intervention procedures to address the reported venous narrowing in MS are being studied, however, these procedures have also been offered in clinical practice, outside of the safety oversight inherent in clinical trials.
+Several vascular-intervention procedures to address the reported venous narrowing in MS are being studied, however, these procedures have also been offered in clinical practice, outside of the safety oversight inherent in clinical trials.
 Shortly after the American Academy of Neurology's (AAN) meeting in mid-2012, the FDA issued an alert about risks, including death, associated with these surgical treatments of CCSVI.

-The FDA Safety Communication regarding CCSVI treatment in MS stated that, as of May 2012, the FDA believes there is no reliable evidence from controlled clinical trials that this procedure is effective in treating MS. Data to support CCSVI as a clinical entity on its own or its relationship with MS are inconclusive and at times. contradictory.
-The FDA believes that using these medical devices in CCSVI treatment. procedures poses a risk to patients for several reasons.
-First, there is no clear diagnostic evidence that CCSVI exists as a distinct clinical disorder or is linked to MS. Secondly, the venous stenoses seen on imaging tests may be normal variants and not related to a disease process.
-Furthermore, the safety and effectiveness of using balloon angioplasty devices or stents in the internal jugular or azygos veins have not been established, and that major risks, including death, have been associated with these procedures.
+The FDA Safety Communication regarding CCSVI treatment in MS stated that, as of May 2012, the FDA believes there is no reliable evidence from controlled clinical trials that this procedure is effective in treating MS. Data to support CCSVI as a clinical entity on its own or its relationship with MS are inconclusive and at times, contradictory.
+The FDA believes that using these medical devices in CCSVI treatment procedures poses a risk to patients for several reasons.
+First, there is no clear diagnostic evidence that CCSVI exists as a distinct clinical disorder or is linked to MS. Second, the venous stenoses seen on imaging tests may be normal variants and not related to a disease process.
+Furthermore, the safety and effectiveness of using balloon angioplasty devices or stents in the internal jugular or azygos veins have not been established, and that major risks, including death. have been associated with these procedures.

-The largest CCSVI study to date was subsequently presented at ECTRIMS in the fall of 2012.
+The largest CCSVI study to date was presented at ECTRIMS in the fall of 2012.
 In the CoSMo study, Comi and Italian colleagues studied nearly 2,000 people with MS and other neurological diseases, as well as healthy controls.
-They used both trained local sonographers, as well as review by three central imaging experts: Erwin Stolz, MD, of Justus-Liebig University in Giessen, Germany; Massimo Del Sette, MD, chairman of the Italian Society of Neurosonology and Cerebral Hemodynamics; and Giovanni Malferrari, MD, chairman of the Italian Interdisciplinary Neurovascular Society.
-(The three imaging experts were all "blinded," meaning that they did not know which patients had MS and which were the healthy controls.)
+They used both trained local sonographers, as well as review by three central imaging experts.
+The three imaging experts were all "blinded," meaning that they did not know which patients had MS and which were the healthy controls.